sigamani/ai_synonym_api/README.md

 2. Access the application at `http://127.0.0.1:8000`.

-3. Test deployment set-up can be seen here: ``.[Heroku Deployment](https://ai-synonym-api-183624b326d2.herokuapp.com/))
+3. Test deployment set-up can be seen here: [Heroku Deployment](https://ai-synonym-api-183624b326d2.herokuapp.com/))